 LIHEAP provides provides eligible households with assistance in meeting their monthly utility bills.
 Priority is given those who may be elderly, disabled, have families with children, and/or have the highest energy consumption.

 The Louisiana version of LIHEAP can provide an energy payment and/or in-kind benefit up to a maximum benefit amount of $475.
+Families with incomes not more than 60% of the state median income may apply.

 The Louisiana GO Grant is a need-based grant program by the State of Louisiana to assist Pell-eligible students who need additional aid to afford the cost of attending college.

+Awards may vary with each academic year.
 The minimum award amount that eligible student may receive is $300 with the maximum award not exceeding $3,000 per academic year.

 As funding is limited, students who completed the financial aid process earliest are given priority consideration.
 Proof of residency is a must.
 However, eligibility is subject to annual review.